Attendance Procedures (Clearing an Absence)

 No student is to leave the campus at any time during school hours for any reason except by pass from A school official.
 An individual student's earned credits, G.P.A. results determine this privilege for eleventh and twelfth grade students only.

 Fees for lost or overdue books must be paid before students are cleared for graduation or admission to fall classes.
 Fees are paid at the Student Affairs Office or online at the Webstore.
-The Student Affairs Office accepts CASH ONLY.
+The Student Affairs Office accepts cash, credit, and debit cards.